AionSystem/AION-BRAIN/CONTRIBUTING.md

 ### **"I have a busy schedule.
 Can I still contribute meaningfully?"**
 Yes!
 Consistent small contributions often matter more than occasional large ones.
 Even 30 minutes a week of thoughtful engagement helps.

 ---

-## When You're Ready to Go Deeper

-### **The Cognitive Pattern Recognition Test**
-Located at: `/tests/cognitive-pattern-test.md`

-**What to expect:**
-- 5 questions that explore how you think
-- No "right answers"—only thoughtful approaches
-- Designed to be completed with AI assistance
-- Focused on process, not knowledge

-**Submission:** Email your responses to `AIONSYSTEM@outlook.com` with subject: `[Pattern Test] [Your Name/GitHub Handle]`

-**What happens next:**
-1. We review within 7 days
-2. You receive personalized feedback
-3. If your thinking shows strong pattern recognition, we invite you to deeper collaboration
-4. If not yet, we suggest areas to develop and welcome you to try again later

-**Important:** This test isn't about filtering people out.
-It's about **finding different kinds of thinkers** who might not have traditional credentials but have valuable cognitive approaches.

----